 The key difference between adiabatic and polytropic processes is that in adiabatic processes no heat transfer occurs whereas in polytropic processes heat transfer occurs.

-For the purpose of chemistry, the universe is divided into two parts.
-The part we are interested in is called a system, and the rest is called the surrounding.
+In chemistry, we divide the universe into two parts.
+The part we are going to study is “a system”, and the rest is “the surrounding”.
 A system can be an organism, a reaction vessel or even a single cell.
-The systems are distinguished by the kind of interactions they have or by the types of exchanges take place.
-The systems can be classified into two as open systems and closed systems.
-Sometimes matters and energy can be exchanged through the system boundaries.
+We can distinguish systems from each other by the kind of interactions they have or by the types of exchanges take place.
+We can classify systems into two groups as open and closed systems.
+Sometimes matters and energy can go through the system boundaries.
 The exchanged energy can take several forms such as light energy, heat energy, sound energy, etc. If the energy of a system changes because of a temperature difference, we say there has been a flow of heat.
-Adiabatic and polytropic are two thermodynamic processes related to heat transfer in systems.
+Adiabatic and polytropic are two thermodynamic processes that relate to heat transfer in systems.

 Adiabatic change is the one in which no heat is transferred into or out of the system.
 This heat transfer limitation mainly occurs in two ways.
 One is by using a thermally insulated boundary so that no heat can enter or exist.
 For example, a reaction that we carry out in a Dewar flask is adiabatic.
 Secondly, an adiabatic process happens when a process takes place very rapidly; thus, there is no time left to transfer heat in and out.

 In thermodynamics, we can show adiabatic changes as dQ=0 where Q is heat energy.
 In these instances, there is a relationship between pressure and temperature.
 Therefore, the system changes due to pressure in adiabatic conditions.